bojates/events-manager-timezone/README.md

 However, it only operates in the timezone that WordPress is setup in and is not timezone aware.

-This plugin uses the Moment Timezone javascript library to intercept the times and dates on the pages, and display them in a timezone of the user's choosing (which is remembered using a cookie).
+This plugin intercepts the events coming out of the database and changes them based on the user's timezone (which is remembered using a cookie).

 Fundamentally, this plugin:
 1. Adds a timezone picker to the page and stores the user option in a cookie.
-2. Finds and replaces the times and dates on the page to match the given timezone.
+2. Intercepts two core functions in Events Manager and changes the times (and dates) to the user timezone.
+3. Displays the events using the timezone abbreviation, so you know where you are.

 ### Requirements
   - [Events Manager](http://wp-events-plugin.com/), obviously:
   - jQuery (comes with WordPress)
   - [Moment and Moment Timezone](http://momentjs.com/): (Bundled in the js directory of this plugin)
   - [JS Cookie](https://github.com/js-cookie/js-cookie): (Bundled in the js directory of this plugin)
+  - [jquery-replacetext-plugin](http://benalman.com/projects/jquery-replacetext-plugin/): (Bundled in the js directory of this plugin)

 ### How it works
 #### Timezone picker